Howdju/howdju/premiser-ui/README.md

 But then I discovered that iframe.onLoad wasn't working in local development (used by extension), and I suspected the hot loaders interaction with react-dom, so I just switched to `yarn add 'react-dom@^16.2.0'`

+## react-md

+This workspace currently depends on a patch of @react-md/autocomplete@2.9.1 that adds `event.preventDefault()` when the user presses enter to autocomplete.
+This change prevents submitting a form when the user is autocompleting.

+PR for that change is here: https://github.com/mlaursen/react-md/pull/1439